Helping to Raise Awareness

 “Help show your support and empathy for the Tyne Kittiwakes”

 A design for some new window stickers for local businesses, to help show their support and empathy for the local Kittiwake population along the River Tyne is being drafted.
-These will be produced and distributed in time for the 2020 Kittiwake breeding season.
+These will be produced and distributed very soon.
 ‘The Furthest Inland breeding colony of Kittiwakes in the World’.
 The legendary ‘Tyne Kittiwakes’.

 The Worlds First Inland Colony